atomizexyz/litepaper/README.md

 #### Stake Start

-**Time Bonus:** The amplificatoin a base stake's bonus compounding at 20% APY.
+**Time Bonus:** The amplification a base stake's bonus compounding at 20% APY.
 The duration of a stake term is uncapped but there are penalties for ending early and ending late.

 $$
 \tau=base* \left(\frac{days}{365 days}\right) * 20\%
 $$

-**Size Bonus:** The amplificatoin of a base stake's bonus using the natural log of the base rate.
+**Size Bonus:** The amplification of a base stake's bonus using the natural log of the base rate.
 The size of a stake is uncapped but consolidating a stake yields more rewards.

 $$
 \sigma=ln(base)